byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 ### Signers and Messages

-So, where a "normal" Monero wallet without MMS simply told manages three types of data (addresses, accounts and transactions), the MMS adds two more: Signers and messages.
+So, where a "normal" ByteRub wallet without MMS simply told manages three types of data (addresses, accounts and transactions), the MMS adds two more: Signers and messages.

 The MMS manages, for each multisig wallet separately, a list of *authorized signers*.
 With 2/3 multisig that list has **three** entries.
-On a technical level, each entry represents a Monero wallet containing keys that can be used to sign multisig transactions.
+On a technical level, each entry represents a ByteRub wallet containing keys that can be used to sign multisig transactions.
 On a conceptual level it's easier to imagine a group of 3 people, i.e. yourself and 2 partners, as those "authorized signers".
 (Often there will be indeed 3 distinct people controlling the 3 wallets, but not always of course.)

 The MMS also manages a single list of *messages* per wallet: All messages you send, plus all messages you receive.
 While the list of authorized signers is the same in all involved wallets, those messages of course differ.
 The more authorized signers there are to send you messages, and the longer you transact, the more messages will accumulate.

 ## Getting the MMS

-Right now, at the time of writing this manual (year-end 2018), the MMS is only available as part of the latest Monero code (`master` branch on Monero's [GitHub repository](https://github.com/byterubpay/monero)).
+Right now, at the time of writing this manual (year-end 2018), the MMS is only available as part of the latest ByteRub code (`master` branch on ByteRub's [GitHub repository](https://github.com/byterubpay/monero)).
 To use it, you have to check out that source code and compile it yourself.
 Doing so is easiest on a Linux system.

-With the next hardfork in Spring 2019 the MMS will become an integral standard part of the Monero software: You install Monero, you have it.
+With the next hardfork in Spring 2019 the MMS will become an integral standard part of the ByteRub software: You install ByteRub, you have it.

-A word of caution: At the time of writing using the latest development Monero version does not lead to conflicts and complications with any regular Monero release software and downloaded blockchain on the same system, but that may change between now and the hardfork, especially near the hardfork.
+A word of caution: At the time of writing using the latest development ByteRub version does not lead to conflicts and complications with any regular ByteRub release software and downloaded blockchain on the same system, but that may change between now and the hardfork, especially near the hardfork.

 ## Installing and Configuring PyBitmessage

 Installing PyBitmessage is easy enough: You find links to downloads and install instructions from the [Bitmessage Wiki homepage](https://bitmessage.org/wiki/Main_Page).
-There are versions for all the major OS that Monero also supports: Linux, Windows, and macOS.
+There are versions for all the major OS that ByteRub also supports: Linux, Windows, and macOS.

 After installing run it, configure a Bitmessage address for you and note it, as you will later need it to configure your multisig wallet.